We covered what watch magnetization is and how to tell if a watch is magnetized, what devices to use in order to demagnetize them.

 The Sinn watchmakers made use of the steel by ThyssenKrupp Marine Systems, a manufacturer that supplies small quantities of the original steel of German submarine production.

 This 44mm watch has a matte black dial, as well as luminescent indexes and hands.
-There is a sapphire crystal glass in front, and anti-reflective ones on both sides, and a date window at 3 o’clock.
+There is a sapphire crystal glass in front, anti-reflective with a date window at 3 o’clock.

 Panerai Luminor Submersible Amagnetic (PAM 389)